MinecraftHopper/MinecraftHopper/_help/hosts-file/index.markdown

 #### Step 5

 Go down to the bottom of the file.
-There should be 2 lines containing *'mojang'*.
+There should be lines containing *'mojang'*.

 #### Step 6

-Using the arrow keys and the Backspace key, delete those two lines entirely.
+Using the arrow keys and the Backspace key, delete these lines entirely.
 ![](/static/images/help/hosts-file/mac-terminal-hosts-edited.png)

 #### Step 7